efabless/caravel_user_project/docs/source/index.rst

 	make install_mcw

 	# Install openlane for hardening your project
-	# make sure that you are inside caravel_user_project directory (or the name you chose in step 1)
+	# make sure to change <directory_name> with the directory you created in step 1
+	# in this case it is caravel_tutorial
-	export OPENLANE_ROOT=$(pwd)/openlane # you need to export this whenever you start a new shell make openlane
+	export OPENLANE_ROOT=~/<directory_name>/openlane # you need to export this whenever you start a new shell make openlane

 	# Build the pdk
-	# There are two options for building the pdk but we recommend this option
-	export PDK_ROOT=$(pwd)/pdks
-	make pdk-nonnative
+	# make sure to change <directory_name> with the directory you created in step 1
+	# in this case it is caravel_tutorial
+	export PDK_ROOT=~/<directory_name>/pdks # you need to export this whenever you start a new shell make pdk #if you have magic installed locally make pdk-nonnative # to use openlane's container to build the pdk

 5. Now you can start hardening your design, for example